 (b) Blessing of the Babies: A similar lesson is inculcated in the beautiful incident of the blessing of the babes.
-The disciples rebuked the mothers for bringing their little ones, but Jesus received and blessed the babes, indignantly declaring that to such belonged the kingdom of heaven.
+The disciples rebuked the mothers for bringing their little ones, but Jesus, moved with indignation, received and blessed the babes, declaring that to such (to them and those of like spirit) belonged the kingdom of heaven.
 Matthew 19:13-15, Then little children were brought to Him that He might put His hands on them and pray, but the disciples rebuked them.
 But Jesus said, "Let the little children come to Me, and do not forbid them; for of such is the kingdom of heaven."
 And He laid His hands on them and departed from there.